bwz3rbot/Discord-3-Strike-Bot/README.md

 # About <a name = "about"></a>

 This Discord bot will scan a set of user defined channels for commands.
 It only accepts commands from users with administrative roles on your server.
 It allows for two seperate roles to use the bot.
-Administrators of the server may call on the bot to give users a *warning* in the form of a message embed.
-3 seperate warnings without having been pardoned will result in an instant kick from the server.
-An administrator can also use the bot to *pardon* a user of their strikes at any time.
+Administrators of the server may call on the bot to give users a ***warning*** in the form of a message embed.
+3 seperate warnings without having been ***pardoned*** will result in the user being kicked from the server.
+An administrator can use the bot to ***pardon*** a user of their current strike level at any time.
 This pardon function resets the strike count of a user to 0.

-The bot also comes with a *tag-me* feature which allows you to have a welcome message or landing page for your server.
-It scans a tag-me channel to assign users a base user role, allowing them access to the rest of your content.
+The bot also comes with a ***tag-me*** feature which allows a server owner to have a welcome message landing page, or ***rules page*** for your server.
+It scans a __tag-me__ channel to assign users a role, allowing them access to the rest of your content.
 If you decide you do not wish to use this feature, you may simply edit the environment variable TAG_ME_CHANNEL to equal a channel name that does not exist within your server.

 # Getting Started <a name = "getting_started"></a>